andyet/eslint-config-andyet/README.md

-## eslint-config-nodesecurity
+## eslint-config-andyet

-This is the base set of eslint rules for all nodesecurity projects
+This is the base set of eslint rules for all andyet projects

+### Configs:

+* `andyet`: base config for serverside stuff
+* `andyet/es5`: base config for es5 serverside stuff